Skip to content

 Running a business in the UK often means navigating a maze of financial, legal, and tax-related terms.
-To make things easier, we’ve created this Business Glossary with over 60 essential definitions tailored for UK companies.
+To make things easier, we’ve created this Business Glossary with over 65 essential definitions tailored for UK companies.
 Whether you’re a start-up founder, a small business owner, or part of a growing organisation, this glossary explains the jargon in plain English.
-From Companies House and HMRC requirements to VAT, PAYE, and workplace pensions, you’ll find quick, reliable explanations you can trust.
-It’s designed to help you understand the key terms that affect your day-to-day business decisions, compliance, and planning.
-Explore the list below and boost your business knowledge with confidence.

 A